xbmc/repo-plugins/plugin.audio.qobuz/README.md

 - Just enter some valid Qobuz credentials using addon settings
 notes:
 - you need Hifi subscription to stream flac files or premium subscription to play mp3.
-- create your Qobuz account there : http://www.qobuz.com/inscription (you can use the translate button for your language)
+- create your Qobuz account there : http://www.qobuz.com/inscription

 Known Issues:
 -------------